-We designed the Hedera governance model to ensure that the Council can be trusted to govern the network fairly.
-Council members will have equal governing rights and limited terms, ensuring that governance is decentralized.
-Deliberation and debate will be open to all Council members and controlled by none.
+We designed the Hedera governance model to ensure that the organization can be trusted.
+The founding Governing Members will elect a Governing Board, and will decide if and when to expand the membership.
+As noted, Governing Members will have equal governing rights and limited terms, ensuring that governance is decentralized.
+Deliberation and debate will be open to all and controlled by none.

-The Governing Members will also participate in committees that provide oversight of Hedera operations.
-Committees will include but are not limited to a Technical Steering & Product Committee, a Finance Committee, and a Legal & Regulatory Committee.
-The Governing Members are organizations that span a broad range of business sectors, and our objective is that, collectively, the membership will contribute industry-leading representation to the range of Hedera committees.
+The Governing Members will also elect or appoint members to subcommittees that provide oversight of Hedera operations.
+The subcommittees will include but are not limited to the Technical Steering Committee, the Finance Committee, Joint Marketing and PR, and the Legal / Regulatory Oversight committee.
+The Governing Members are organizations that span a broad range of business sectors, and our objective is that, collectively, the membership will contribute industry-leading representation to the range of Hedera subcommittees.